sitespeedio/sitespeed.io/docs/_includes/index/box6.md

 * * *
 [<img src="{{site.baseurl}}/img/browsertime-ff-chrome.png" class="pull-left img-big" alt="Browsertime" width="180" height="162">]({{site.baseurl}}/documentation/browsertime)

-We've been working on releasing 1.0 of Browsertime for some time now and we are soon there.
-There's two things we want to fix first.
-We want to [change the error handling](https://github.com/sitespeedio/browsertime/issues/185) so errors that occur are reflected in the result JSON.
-And it would be cool to be able [add request headers](https://github.com/sitespeedio/browsertime/issues/155).
+We've been working on releasing 1.0 of Browsertime for some time now and we will soon be there.
+We have two things we want to correct first.
+We want to [change the error handling](https://github.com/sitespeedio/browsertime/issues/185), so errors that occur are reflected in the resulting JSON.
+It would also be cool to be able to [add request headers](https://github.com/sitespeedio/browsertime/issues/155).
 Let us know if you can help us!